MadChase/ChaseEnvs/Main Envs/Cage/README.md

 Alternate:
 This is for people who want to do it without the chorma importer (still needs VSCode).
-Open up the diffyour diff in VSCode and search for the word "customData" using ctrl+f.
+Open up the your diff in VSCode and search for the word "customData" using ctrl+f.
-(If missing or having multiple go into Chromapper and click the pickaxe tool, then type something into the blank space. then ctrl+f for whatever you typed in and use the "customData" that that was in)
+(If missing or having multiple go into Chromapper and click the pickaxe tool in the map menu screen for a diff, then type something into the blank space that pops up.
+Then go back to VSCode ctrl+f for whatever you typed in and use the "customData" that that was in)
-Copy all text in the "customData" of the env.dat file into the diff's "customData" and you should then be good to go with using it in cm.
+Copy all text in the "customData" of the env.dat file into the diff's "customData".
+Go int Chromapper and save the diff and then you should be good to go.
-NOTE - make sure to switch the env to the one listed in the main steps
+Note - make sure to switch the env to the one listed in the main steps

 ## How to Use:
 If you plan on using cm for chroma ids i HIGHLY suggest getting the ExtendedLightIDs plugin found here: https://github.com/MoistSac/ChroMapper-ExtendedLightIDs which allows you to see the added light ids using alt+p.